Borneo: Recent history

 The Sultanate of Brunei at first welcomed the proposal of a new larger federation.
 Meanwhile, the Brunei People's Party led by A.M.
 Azahari desired to reunify Brunei, Sarawak and North Borneo into one federation known as the North Borneo Federation (Kesatuan Negara Kalimantan Utara), where the sultan of Brunei would be the head of state for the federation—though Azahari had his own intention to abolish the Brunei monarchy, to make Brunei more democratic, and to integrate the territory and other former British colonies in Borneo into Indonesia, with the support from the latter government.
 This directly led to the Brunei Revolt, which thwarted Azahari's attempt and forced him to escape to Indonesia.
 Brunei withdrew from being part of the new Federation of Malaysia due to some disagreements on other issues while political leaders in Sarawak and North Borneo continued to favour inclusion in a larger federation.

 With the continuous opposition from Indonesia and the Philippines, the Cobbold Commission was established to discover the feeling of the native populations in northern Borneo; it found the people greatly in favour of federation, with various stipulations.
 The federation was successfully achieved with the inclusion of northern Borneo through the Malaysia Agreement on 16 September 1963.
 To this day, the area in northern Borneo is still subjected to attacks by Moro pirates since the 18th century and militant from groups such as Abu Sayyaf since 2000 in the frequent cross border attacks.
 During the administration of Philippine president Ferdinand Marcos, Marcos made some attempts to destabilise the state of Sabah, although his plan failed and resulted in the Jabidah massacre and later the insurgency in the southern Philippines.

+Brunei remained a British protected state after 1963.
+Following the 1979 Treaty of Friendship and Cooperation with the United Kingdom, Brunei resumed full responsibility for its international affairs and defence and became fully independent on 1 January 1984.

 In August 2019, Indonesian president Joko Widodo announced a plan to move the capital of Indonesia from Jakarta to a newly established location in the East Kalimantan province in Borneo.

+Brunei occupies only a small proportion of Borneo's present-day land area, but the Sultanate of Brunei played a substantially larger role in the island's pre-colonial history.
+For several centuries it was one of the principal maritime states of northern Borneo, and its political and commercial influence extended beyond the boundaries of modern Brunei.
+The survival of the Sultanate through the colonial period also resulted in Brunei becoming the only pre-colonial Bornean monarchy to emerge as a separate sovereign state following decolonisation.